christianrowlands/network-survey-messaging/README.md

 of the Network Survey Messaging API.
 The API is instead only the JSON message schema and channel/topic names for the messages.

 As a result, if a gRPC setup is of interest to a user of these messages, then the generated library can be employed to send the protobuf messages over gRPC.
-The build produces Java and Python libraries with all of the messages for use by the client and server software respectively.
+The build produces a Java library with all the messages for use by the client and server software respectively.

 More information about protobuf is available [here](https://developers.google.com/protocol-buffers/).